This is the interim Before Trusty’s next Road adventure

 We decided not to sell Trusty and replace her for Trusty two..instead we went for the narrow boat option.
 The way things are looking in the UK at the mo. buying a 20 grand camper (that’s our budget) may not be the best option, besides it gives us computer controlled mechanics. which I don’t want.
 Keep it simple..it works !!”

 We set ourselves a budget of 12 grand to buy and get one, either done, or needing doing.
-Well we pretty well realized very soon, that amount of money doesn’t get you much of a narrow boat..and we looked at a lot. most of them wrecks in various different forms.we needed a boat of 30/40 feet. ideal size, larger boats are good for general living but tiresome on narrow canals. you can turn (wind) a smaller boat much more easily without traveling an hour or so to a winding hole, locking on the way there and back, hard work and time consuming.
+Well we pretty well realized very soon, that amount of money doesn’t get you much of a narrow boat..done or otherwise.
+We looked at a lot. most of them wrecks in various different forms.we needed a boat of 30/40 feet. ideal size, larger boats are good for general living but tiresome on narrow canals. you can turn (wind) a smaller boat much more easily without traveling an hour or so to a winding hole, locking on the way there and back, hard work and time consuming. and after living in our campervan for 6 plus years, a smaller boat would be huge, compered.

-We turned Voyager down originally, as too much money for what she was. and what we had, but the guy who owned it phoned us 1 month into our search and halved the price, and after looking at 10 different boats in various sizes and states, we decided to buy her, as it was doable, both money wise and time wise.
-Buying her, plus the renovation saved us money as well ..But hey ho, you can’t take it with you.
+We turned Voyager down originally, as too much money for what she was. and what we had, but the guy who owned it phoned us 1 month into our search and halved the price, and after looking at 10 different boats in various sizes and states, we decided to buy her, as it was wirhin our budget, both money wise and time wise.

 I have never been a savings type person..got to ten bob!!! once when I was a kid, then went out and blew it on sweets.
-No saving for old age..figured if I had me health, I could always turn my hand to something..And if not?? well money wouldn’t help much..besides if you have it, and they stick you in old folks home smelling of P*** etc, then they take it off you anyway..
+No saving for old age..figured if I had me health, I could always turn my hand to something..And if not?? well money wouldn’t help much..besides if you have it, and they stick you in old folks home smelling of P*** they take it off you.

-THEN YER BACK TO 10 BOB POCKET MONEYThe boat was out of water in a Trucking transport yard, in Dawlish.
-(Two Photos below) So it gave me a good chance to have a good look at the hull. and it was good for its age. with the required over plating done. and a Survey. the boat is A 1978 Springer length of 10 meters.
+THEN YOUR BACK TO 10 BOB POCKET MONEYThe boat was out of water in a Trucking transport yard, in Dawlish.
+(Two Photos below) So it gave me a good chance to have a good look at the hull. and it was good for its age. with the required over plating done. and a Survey. ( which we did not know about on our first visit) The boat (VOYAGER) is A 1978 Springer with a length of 10 meters.

 People who know narrow boats generally see them as bottom end boats..But to be fair, if you get a good one, they are very good.
 This one had been completely over plated with quarter plate Steel, and spray foamed inside the hull.
-I have the receipts for 6 grands worth of work. on that account alone.
-V hull which makes it less roomy inside. but much more economical on the go.
+V hull which makes it less roomy inside. but much more economical on the go. all of that would have been expensive. got lots of receipts for hundreds of pounds, by variouse owners.

 Did a deal with the transport yard to deliver her to a boat yard in Gloucester, very reasonable. £600 which included Crane on and and into yard when it got there..
-But Whoa, if you go down this route ever, A warning, most boat yards wont let third parties crane anything, so we had to pay to get it craned off the lorry and into the boat yard,and then back into the canal when finished…bit disappointing , but that’s the rules, but £600 was a bargain to get it there, we were quoted over a grand by others.
+But Whoa, if you go down this route ever, A warning.
+Most boat yards wont let third parties crane anything, so we had to pay to get it craned off the lorry and into the boat yard, although the lorry had its own crane, and then back into the canal when finished…bit disappointing , but that’s the rules, but £600 was a bargain to get it there, we were quoted over a grand by others.

 So, we set about the rebuild.

 The hull was very good, but had been re-blacked by previous owner and left out of the water for 5 years.
 The blacking underneath that, did not look great, so we scraped all of it off down to bare metal. as we also did to the paint on the top later on.
-Then added 4 coats of bitumen black, scraped down the top and added 3 coats of ford tractor blue.
+Then added 4 coats of bitumen black, scraped down the top and added 2 coats of undercoat, red oxide, 3 top coats of ford tractor blue.
 That took us about a month.

-The next stage after getting the floor back in was to design the interior to give max space and ease of use in a 32 foot by 5.9 space.
+The next stage after getting the floor back in was to design the interior to give max space and ease of use in a 32 foot by 6.9 space.
 I wont bang on for page after page of the rebuild as its too much too write down, but a brief collage in pics of before and after, should do it.
+And of course the previous floor section bit was done after we ripped the old interior out

 Ripping it out and as it was before refurbish. above.